Node-Free Modern UI: Extracting TailwindCSS and FlyonUI for Go and Python Backends

 Focus On Content ~/ click me to toggle the navigation bar to the right

-Source Artifacts: tailwindcss-flyonui-artifacts-extractor
+Source Artifacts: tailwindcss-flyonui-artifacts-extractor.

+What is Bun?
 Bun is a fast all-in-one JavaScript runtime.

 tldr;